otoolep/questdb.io/website/blog/2020-05-12-interesting-things-we-learned-about-sums.md

 compute accurate sums as fast as naive sums.

-With the help of prefetch we implemented the fastest and most accurate summation we have ever [tested](#comparison-with-clickhouse) - 68ms over 1bn double values (versus 108ms for Clickhouse).
+With the help of prefetch we implemented the fastest and most accurate summation we have ever [tested](#comparison-with-clickhouse) - 68ms over 1bn double values with nulls (versus 139ms for Clickhouse).
 We believe this is a significant advance in terms of performance for accurate summations, and will help developers handling intensive computations with large datasets.